derekburgess/jaws/README.md

 If you used the installation script, add Conda to bash: `nano ~/.bashrc` and append `export PATH=~/anaconda3/bin:$PATH` to the end of the file, replacing /anaconda3/bin with your actual installation path.

-Finally, I like to use the navigator GUI, which can be installed using:
+Finally, if you want to use the navigator GUI, it can be installed using:

 `conda install anaconda-navigator`

-Some other useful Conda commands:
+Some other useful(and basic) Conda commands:

 `conda activate env` and `conda deactivate`